LockeLamora/FridayCityLogic/README.md

 # Friday City Logic
 A fantasy formula 1 team generator for fantasy.formula1.com

-running generator.rb will output all possible combinations in descending order of points
+running fridaycitylogic.rb will output all possible combinations in descending order of points

+# Usage
 ```
-ruby generator.rb | tee output
+ruby fridaycitylogic.rb | tee output
 ```
 is the best way to save this to a text file (on a linux-like command terminal like OSX or linux systems)